SoftwareOne logo

 Mario GamaPractice Leader

-In this Zero Trust blog series, we want to help any business leaders better understand what the Zero Trust security model is.
-In this blog, we will bring the model to life by walking you through a typical day of an employee who works in a high-performance workplace with a Zero Trust security model.
-Let’s go.
+In this blog series, we’re aiming to break down what Zero Trust means and help business leaders better understand what this security model entails and how to make best use of it.
+In this blog, we will bring the model to life by walking you through a typical day of an employee who works in a high-performance workplace with a Zero Trust security model in a Microsoft environment.

 Meet Stephanie.
 She works in the marketing team for a global online travel company - AmazingTrips.
 The organisation offers a hybrid work environment, giving employees the flexibility to work from their offices, home, or even some of their travel destinations.
 Today Stephanie is heading into the London office for a meeting.